alpenlabs/verifiable-garbling/README.md

 ## Limitations, Optimizations and TODOs

 - **The guest program has a memory of 3 GB**\
-If we exceed this, we might have to chunk the boolean circuit into smaller segments.

-Due to this, the largest circuit size supported is around 30 mil gates with (1:72 ratio of AND:XOR).
+The current largest circuit size is 45 million gates with 1:72 ratio of AND to XOR gates.
+The bottleneck is due to way garbling currently manages space.
+This can be improved by:
+  - Freeing gates once they are processed.
+  - Not allocating space for all wire labels at once in the begining but doing it as is needed and dropping inner wire labels that are never fed into another gate again.
 - **Only AND, XOR and INV (NOT) gates are supported as of now.**\
 Further gates can be added.
 - **NOT gate is handled as a separate gate with two entries in garbled table.**\